-HANG THE POSTER (Page 5) Display in a hallway, waiting room, or area where parents or caregivers are likely to see it.
+HANG THE POSTER (Page 5) Display this oral health poster in a hallway, waiting room or another area where parents or caregivers are likely to see it.

 HAND OUT THE FAMILY ACTIVITY SHEETS

 (Pages 2-4) Make copies of these sheets and include them in oral health goody bags or hand them out to parents or caregivers.